Do White Candles Burn Faster Than Coloured?

 Do White Candles Burn Slower Than Coloured?

 In most cases, the difference in burn rate between white and coloured candles is minimal.
-That said, under specific conditions, coloured candles might burn slightly faster due to heat absorption from the dye.
-On top of that, this effect is more pronounced in candles with heavy or dark dyes, such as black or deep red.
-White candles, by reflecting heat, might burn a bit slower, but the variation is often too small to notice in everyday use.
+In real terms, this effect is more pronounced in candles with heavy or dark dyes, such as black or deep red.
+On the flip side, under specific conditions, coloured candles might burn slightly faster due to heat absorption from the dye.
+White candles, by reflecting heat, might burn a bit slower, but the variation is often too small to notice in everyday use Simple as that..

 It’s important to note that the quality of the wax and the candle’s construction have a much greater influence on burn time than colour.
-Here's one way to look at it: a high-quality white candle made from soy wax will likely burn longer and cleaner than a low-quality coloured candle made from paraffin Simple as that..
+As an example, a high-quality white candle made from soy wax will likely burn longer and cleaner than a low-quality coloured candle made from paraffin.

 How to Test Candle Burn Rates at Home